johan--/instagramers_check/README.md

 #Instagram Followers Check

-This is a rails project that checks the followers of an instagram user and returns how many of them are valid and invalid users.
+This is a backbone project that checks the followers of an instagram user and returns how many of them are valid and invalid users.

+It is intended to find the instagramers that buy bots to follow them.

-Currently, we consider an invalid user when:
+Currently, we consider an invalid user when all these conditions are true:
-* More than 400 followers and less than 6 pictures uploaded
+* Has more than 400 followers
+* Has Less than 6 pictures uploaded
-* Following to more than 3000 instagramers
+* Is following more than 3000 instagramers

 Check it out in the [link](instagramer-check.herokuapp.com)